Sunderland Prize for Neuroscience

 - Study Area

-The Department of Anatomy and Physiology administers three Majors and has made available a prize to the top student in each.
+The Department of Anatomy and Physiology administers four Majors and has made available a prize to the top student in each.
 The Sunderland Prize is awarded to the highest achieveing student in the Neuroscience Major.

 One prize of $500